yumingyuan2/my-neuro/README_English.md

 conda activate my-neuro
 python diagnostic_tool.py
 ```
-Then there will be a window shows diagnostic information.
-If you cannot resolve the problems yourself, send the information to our customer.
+Then there will be a window shows diagnostic information and one-click repair button.
+If you cannot resolve the problems yourself, send the output information to our customer.

 ## Customize AI